 Rate/Level of Progress

 Data representing repeated measures of student performance provided to parents at regular intervals are required to determine the probability of a specific learning disability.
 Repeated measures of student rate/level of progress may include progress monitoring data, benchmark assessments, classroom assessments, or other measures that occur at reasonable intervals.

-Before making attributions of disability within the student, the team must consider all other factors that could explain the performance patterns and the lack of student response to instruction.
+Before making determinations of special education eligibility regarding a student, a multidisciplinary team must consider all other factors that could explain the performance patterns and the lack of student response to instruction.
 The team must consider the student's progress in the context of his/her opportunity, past experiences, sensory, health, language, culture, and developmental challenges.